DisPatch: Disarming Adversarial Patches in Object Detection with Diffusion Models: Design of Experiments

-In this section, we evaluate \ProjectName{} on existing benchmarks and real-world scenarios under various types of patch attacks, and compare its performance with other SOTA defense methods, including a certifiable defense method ObjectSeeker (OS)~\cite{xiang2023objectseeker}, and four empirical defense methods SAC~\cite{liu2022segment}, Jedi~\cite{tarchoun2023jedi}, PAD~\cite{jing2024pad}, and NutNet~\cite{lin2024don}.
+To evaluate the defense performance of \ProjectName{}, we organize our experiments into three parts: defending hiding attacks, defending creating attacks, and real-world validation.
+For each part, we describe the datasets, victim object detectors, attack methods, and evaluation metrics used.
+For comparison, we include several state-of-the-art defenses, including a certifiable defense method ObjectSeeker (OS)~\cite{xiang2023objectseeker}, and four empirical defense methods SAC~\cite{liu2022segment}, Jedi~\cite{tarchoun2023jedi}, PAD~\cite{jing2024pad}, and NutNet~\cite{lin2024don}.
 Given the inherent randomness of diffusion models, all results for the proposed \ProjectName{} are reported as the average of three runs.
-The default number of grids is set to $N=32$, and the default sampling steps of LDM is set to $s=5$ in our experiments.
-Due to page limitation, we present the results of the ablation study for these two parameters in Appendix~\ref{app:num_grids} and \ref{app:steps}, respectively.
+The default number of grids is set to $N=32$, and the default sampling steps of LDM is set to $s=5$ in our experiments (ablation studies in Sec.~\ref{sec:eval_ablation}).
 All experiments were performed on a server with an NVIDIA A100 GPU.